m-kostrzewa/erecru-hax/README.md

 ### companyId

-If specified credentials for eRecruiter are correct but no `companyId` is specified, the client will connect and print out all available companies for current user.
+If specified credentials for eRecruiter are correct but `companyId` is missing or invalid, the client will connect and print out all available companies for current user.
 Place desired `companyId` in the config file.